WHO WE ARE

 Referrals

 We are currently accepting referrals for familIes in Boone and Lincoln Counties.
-Referrals may be made by calling our office at 304 369-5283.
-Interested in making a referral?
-Click the
+Referrals may be made by calling our office at 304 369-5283 or clicking the blue ribbon.

 What is In-Home Family Education?